Did you know that approximately 42% of organizations rely on sticky notes to manage passwords?

 Employees Only Need to Remember One Password

-When you use a password manager, all you need to do is remember a single master password to access all others in the manager.
-This makes it easier for employees to use a strong password, because they only need to remember one.
+When you use a password manager Cloud Services are Vital, all you need to do is remember a single master password to access all others in the manager.
+This makes it easier for employees to use a strong password and adhere to a company password management policy, because they only need to remember one.

 Doesn’t Disrupt Workflow

-The complaint that many people have with receiving a verification code through multi-factor authentication for login is that it takes too long considering all the logins they do daily.
+The complaint that many people have with receiving a verification code through multi-factor authentication for login is that it takes too long considering all the logins they do daily or with a company password wfh solution.

-Companies that provide password managers implement AES-256 bit encryption along with other safeguards such as “salted hashes” to ensure the login credentials stored in the manager are secure.
+Companies that provide business password managers solutions implement AES-256 bit encryption along with other safeguards such as “salted hashes” to ensure the login credentials stored in the manager are secure.

-They use locally generated unique encryption keys, which means your passwords are encrypted and decrypted at the device level, not within a cloud application.
+Password management solutions use locally generated unique encryption keys, which means your passwords are encrypted and decrypted at the device level, not within a cloud application or password management console.

-Companies that want to implement additional security can use multi-factor authentication with a password manager.
+Companies that want to implement additional security can use multi-factor authentication with some of the best password managers on the market and include dark web monitoring.

 Never Lose Company Passwords

-Have you ever had a key employee out sick or leave abruptly and been locked out of an important company account that only that person had the password for?
+Have you ever had a key employee out sick or leave abruptly and been locked out of an important company account that only that person had the password for and can’t enable password sharing?

 Ensure Everyone is Using Strong, Unique Passwords